kajdreef/slides/inf295-program-analysis/class-project/presentation.md

 ## Future Work

 + Currently, survey limited to ICSE and ASE over the last 4 years.
-    + Expend to last decade;
+    + Expand to last decade;
-    + Expend venues to FSE, ICPC, ISSTA, SCAM, TOSEM, TSE, VISSOFT, etc.
+    + Expand venues to FSE, ICPC, ISSTA, SCAM, TOSEM, TSE, VISSOFT, etc.

 + Have not (yet) non-recursively gone through the related work, so seminal work is (probably) missing